Integrations

 Metabase

-Ingests dashboards, questions, and their underlying SQL queries from a Metabase instance.
+Ingests collections, questions, models, and metrics — with their underlying SQL — from a Metabase instance.
 Maps Metabase databases to your ktx warehouse connections.

 What it provides